What is the Jones Act? And why many say it's hampering Puerto Rico

 Sen. John McCain, R-Ariz., who has long supported repealing the law, also urged DHS to waive it on Tuesday.

-While the administration has not yet made a decision on waiving the Jones Act, President Trump said Tuesday that the government was waiving regulations requiring Puerto Rico to match FEMA disaster relief funds.
+While the administration has not yet made a decision on whether to waive the Jones Act, Trump said Tuesday that the government was waiving regulations requiring Puerto Rico to match FEMA disaster relief funds.